unixorn/shellshock-patch-osx/README.md

 2. cd into the repository
 3. `make dmg`

 It takes less than a minute to generate the dmg with a pkg inside on my MBP.
-If you just want the pkg file, do `make pkg`
+If you just want the pkg file, do `make pkg`, if you want it packed in a zip file instead of a dmg, `make zip`.

 # Caveats
 * I've only used this on 10.9.
 I don't admin OS X for a living any more, so I don't have spare machines with stale OS versions to test on any more.
 That said, it isn't doing anything all that special and should work on any version of OS X that has `/usr/bin/pkgbuild` and XCode.
 If you need to use packagemaker, comment out line 17 in the Makefile, `USE_PKGBUILD=1`,